Optimal Delay-Outage Analysis for Noise-Limited Wireless Networks with Caching, Computing, and Communications -- Derivations and Proofs: Delay-Outage Analysis for Scenarios

 It should be noted that the communication delay is inversely proportional to the bandwidth $B$, implying that improving $B$ is a straightforward approach of improving the latency, though the bandwidth is commonly very costly.
 In addition, the computing delay is also inversely proportional to the computing power $E_{\text{c}}$, again implying that improving $E_{\text{c}}$ is a straightforward approach of improving the latency.
-Therefore, in some situations, as improving computing capability is might be easier and cheaper than improving the bandwidth, it might be good idea to trade the computing power against off the bandwidth.
+Therefore, in some situations, as improving computing capability might be easier and cheaper than improving the bandwidth, it could be a good idea to trade the computing power against off the bandwidth.
+Furthermore, since increasing $S$ increases $\eta_{\text{eff}}$, we can also trade off storage against bandwidth.
 Finally, if we let the computing delay be negligible as compared to the communication delay and assume $\eta_{\text{eff}}>>1$, we can have

-This indicates that the delay-outage tradeoff is in a $\log\log$ scale, implying that increasing $D^*$ slightly can significantly improve the outage probability.
+This indicates that the transmission delay-outage tradeoff is in a $\log\log$ scale, implying that increasing $D^*$ slightly can significantly improve the outage probability.

 {\em Remark 1:} Our analysis clearly reveals the relations between the delay-outage performance and 3C parameters.
 Specifically, we see that increasing $S$ and $\kappa'$ can bring an exponential-law improvement to the outage probability.
 In addition, we see that the delay is composed of the effective transmission and computing delays, where improving only either of them can lead to the situation that the delay is dominated by the other.
 Hence, to efficiently improve the network, an approach having a balanced view on 3C is necessary.
 Finally, we observe that slightly relaxing the delay requirement can significantly improve the outage probability.
 This implies that the challenges of the wireless network indeed are imposed by the time-sensitive applications.